rust-lang/rfcs/text/0000-must-not-suspend-lint.md

 Going through the prior are we see two systems currently which provide simailar/semantically similar behavior:

 ## Clippy `await_holding_lock` lint
 This lint goes through all types in `generator_interior_types` looking for `MutexGuard`, `RwLockReadGuard` and `RwLockWriteGuard`.
 While this is a first great step, we think that this can be further extended to handle not only the hardcoded lock guards, but any type which is should not be held across an await point.
-By marking a type as `#[must_not_await]` we can warn when any arbitrary type is being held across an await boundary.
-An additional benefit to this approach is that this behaviour can be extended to any type which holds a `#[must_not_await]` type inside of it.
+By marking a type as `#[must_not_suspend]` we can warn when any arbitrary type is being held across an await boundary.
+An additional benefit to this approach is that this behaviour can be extended to any type which holds a `#[must_not_suspend]` type inside of it.

 ## `#[must_use]` attribute
 The `#[must_use]` attribute ensures that if a type or the result of a function is not used, a warning is displayed.
 This ensures that the user is notified about the importance of said value.
-Currently the attribute does not automatically get applied to any type which contains a type declared as `#[must_use]`, but the implementation for both `#[must_not_await]` and `#[must_use]` should be similar in their behavior.
+Currently the attribute does not automatically get applied to any type which contains a type declared as `#[must_use]`, but the implementation for both `#[must_not_suspend]` and `#[must_use]` should be similar in their behavior.

 ### Auto trait vs attribute
 `#[must_use]` is implemented as an attribute, and from prior art and [other literature][linear-types], we can gather that the decision was made due to the complexity of implementing true linear types in Rust. [`std::panic::UnwindSafe`][UnwindSafe] on the other hand is implemented as a marker trait with structural composition.